 The Big Trout Lake watercraft access is scheduled to be closed from 10 p.m.
 June 2 to June 14.
 The improper runoff of surface water into the lake will be corrected with a reconstruction of the access.
 A joint project of the DNR, Crow Wing County Soil and Water Conservation District, US Army Corps of Engineers, and WAPOA.
 Details HERE

 UPDATE 10-21-2013 This project just awarded the prestigious Lake Friendly Award CLICK HERE

 Make sure your lake service provider is DNR certified---Check the latest DNR list HERE

-You can enter our Shoreland Restoration Contest.
-There will be several winners who will share a total of $6,000.
+The 2013 contest is over but you can enter our Shoreland Restoration Contest in early summer 2014.
+There will be several winners who will share a total of about $6,000.
 WAPOA will introduce you to local experts who will give you free advice and help with your planning.

 Five You Tube videos recommended by Crow Wing Soil and Water Conservation Service........more

 Shoreland restoration is very important for the lake.
 The restoration of natural vegetation provides a buffer which protects the lake from water running off the adjacent shoreland.
 This water carries fine particles of soil which cover and destroy the proper bottom surface that fish eggs need.
 In addition the soil carries in phosphorus which promotes lake-clogging algae.
 Not to mention rain water carrying fertilizer, pesticides, herbicides, and driveway run-off with gas, oil, antifreeze, and more.
 Plus, quite a few animals like to be near the water, just as you do.